rolly9992/Project4/README.md

 python wrangling/format_raw_data.py
 </pre>

-11) now we run the input data through various groups of classification models: 5 generic models with no modifications, then models with feature reduction, then we do grid searching on these.
+11) Now we run the input data through various groups of classification models: 5 generic models with no modifications, then models with feature reduction, then we do grid searching on these.
 For each, the precisions are printed out in the terminal.
 Typically, I found the generic set did better than either models with feature reduction or models with grid searching.

 In the terminal type: